All projects are a collaboration between us and the client, design team and contractor. These awards recognise the success of this.

 Who we are

 The team is led by Kirsty Maguire as director and lead architect.
 Kirsty combines building performance, industry training and architecture with a background in both conservation and new-build work.
 Her current work focuses on residential, schools and healthcare.
 Alice O’Donnell joined the team in 2017 and has been developing her long held interest in low impact design including passivhaus, permaculture and wider sustainability.
-In 2020 our team grew with Mike Findlater, an experienced architectural designer who can equally be found wielding a hammer or at the drawing board, hopping on board too.
+In 2022 our team grew with Anna MacKenzie, an architect with a particular interest in housing and sustainable communities, and Jack Vickerman, who brings an enthusiasm for local and international community and sustainable design.
 We also work with other regular contributors including Mary Briggs, historic buildings consultant, oak frame specialist.
 Each project team is carefully selected and you have a personal service with Kirsty leading.
-Our studio overlooks to Tay Estuary and can be easily reached by car, bike, bus and on foot – with Dundee train station a hop and a skip away.
+Our studio overlooks to Tay Estuary and can be easily reached by car, bike, bus and on foot.

 All of us have a shared passion for creating spaces that sing, perform well and our clients love to spend time in.
 Each of the core team is passivhaus trained to ensure a sound technical foundation and we encourage and support ongoing training for each of us.
 As well as architecture, all of the team also love to be outdoors – and can be spotted heading towards site or in our time off biking, sailing, gardening or running.